EraX-AI/viColQwen/papers/paper-dualmodal.md

 6.  **H6: On Conflicting Geometric Constraints:** We propose that different task types inherently benefit from different loss functions due to their distinct geometric requirements in embedding space.
 The dynamic loss selection mechanism should demonstrate measurable advantages over applying any single loss function across all tasks, or even over applying a fixed weighted combination of losses.

+7.  **H7: On the Impact of Enhanced Projection Architecture:** We hypothesize that the non-linear multi-layer projection head with intermediate normalization layers will outperform a simple linear projection, particularly for tasks requiring fine-grained semantic distinctions.
+The enhanced expressivity may better preserve key information during dimensionality reduction and help resolve conflicts between different task geometries in the shared embedding space.

 **Call for Discussion:** As the training process for such a large-scale model requires significant resources, we present these hypotheses and our experimental design prior to obtaining final results to invite feedback from the community.
 We welcome suggestions for additional benchmarks, baselines, or insights regarding our proposed approach.

 ## 7. Conclusion and Future Directions

 In this paper, we have introduced `viPolyQwen`, a framework for learning unified multimodal embeddings within a single vector space.
-The approach integrates three key components: a diverse multi-task training dataset, a prefix-guided mechanism for dynamically selecting task-optimized loss functions, and an Attention Pooling layer for feature aggregation.
+The approach integrates three key components: a diverse multi-task training dataset, a prefix-guided mechanism for dynamically selecting task-optimized loss functions, and an Attention Pooling layer for feature aggregation, complemented by an enhanced multi-layer projection head.
 The central hypothesis is that this integration might yield embeddings that are versatile across different modalities and tasks while maintaining architectural simplicity.

 The immediate next step is completing the ongoing training phase, followed by rigorous empirical validation through the evaluation plan outlined in Section 5.
 This will involve comparing our approach against established baselines and conducting ablation studies to understand the contribution of each component.
 Upon completion of this validation, we plan to release model checkpoints, evaluation code, and usage guidelines to facilitate further research.